- Oh, god. "Angel". If you don't want to be finding yourself lying face down on your bed all day, avoid it at all costs.

 - There is another ASPCA commercial with "Answer" playing over it — "Cast me gently into morning, for the night has been unkind" — combined with a montage of abused animals.

-- "I Will Remember You" is probably one of the saddest "goodbye" songs one could ever listen to, and has been used for two different series finales: Melrose Place and Felicity.
+- "I Will Remember You" is probably one of the saddest "goodbye" songs one could ever listen to, as heard in the series finales of Melrose Place and Felicity, as well just about every graduation ever.
 It can be a very powerful tearjerker for people who have lost someone.

 - And for Buffy the Vampire Slayer fans everywhere, "Full of Grace".
 Although, even without that association, this song is sad enough.
 Add in that ending, and it only gets worse.